Guenthnerclan/5-Card-Draw-Poker-Optimal-Play/README.md

 ## Winrate Increase

-As a test to deterine the effectiveness of these improved choices against the A.I. choices, final simulations were run employing these strategies against 4 A.I. players.
+As a test to determine the effectiveness of these improved choices against the A.I. choices, final simulations were run employing these strategies against 4 A.I. players.
 Unfortunately, the base strategy is the bulk of the work in winning games, and the extra tweaks make hardly any improvements.
 A simulation of 5 million such games netted a winrate of 80.47%, whereas perfectly equal play among these five players should average out to 80%.
 So, a half a percent increase in winrate was achieved.